JonathanCauchon/Resume/README.md

 # Resume
 My professional resume

-I created it to learn web development, I'm glab if it ever helps anyone.
+I created it to learn web development, I'm glad if it ever helps anyone.